pg3391/k3s-App-haproxy/README.md

 6. ssh into "node" and edit script at `/root/k3s.sh`, replacing the endpoint URL with the internal VPC DNS/IP of the "server" and the node token taken from server as in step 3.
 And run script `#sudo sh /root/k3s.sh`

 7. `kubectl get nodes` should show two nodes registered
+8. Goto /etc/haproxy/haproxy.cfg and replace IP_VALUE with server IP and restart haxoryx with #service haproxy restart
 ###############################################################

 Once this is done You will Can login to master/worker and run to validate the resource "kubectl get all --all-namespaces".